Heartbleed: Behavior

 The RFC 6520 Heartbeat Extension tests TLS/DTLS secure communication links by allowing a computer at one end of a connection to send a Heartbeat Request message, consisting of a payload, typically a text string, along with the payload's length as a 16-bit integer.
 The receiving computer then must send exactly the same payload back to the sender.

 The affected versions of OpenSSL allocate a memory buffer for the message to be returned based on the length field in the requesting message, without regard to the actual size of that message's payload.
 Because of this failure to do proper bounds checking, the message returned consists of the payload, possibly followed by whatever else happened to be in the allocated memory buffer.

 Heartbleed is therefore exploited by sending a malformed heartbeat request with a small payload and large length field to the vulnerable party (usually a server) in order to elicit the victim's response, permitting attackers to read up to 64 kibibytes of the victim's memory that was likely to have been used previously by OpenSSL.
-Where a Heartbeat Request might ask a party to "send back the four-letter word 'bird, resulting in a response of "bird", a "Heartbleed Request" (a malicious heartbeat request) of "send back the 500-letter word 'bird would cause the victim to return "bird" followed by whatever 496 subsequent characters the victim happened to have in active memory.
+Where a Heartbeat Request might ask a party to "send back the four-letter word 'bird, resulting in a response of "bird", a malicious "Heartbleed request" of "send back the 500-letter word 'bird would cause the victim to return "bird" followed by whatever 496 subsequent characters the victim happened to have in active memory.
 Attackers in this way could receive sensitive data, compromising the confidentiality of the victim's communications.
 Although an attacker has some control over the disclosed memory block's size, it has no control over its location, and therefore cannot choose what content is revealed.